Costa Rica Direct: +506 8798 6122

 When you must file

-You must file T1135 for the tax year if both of the following are true at any time during the year:
+You must file T1135 for the tax year if either of the following is true at any time during the year:

-1. The total cost amount of all your specified foreign property combined exceeds CAD $100,000; and
+1. The total cost amount of all your specified foreign property exceeds CAD $100,000; AND

-2. The property is anything other than personal-use property — i.e., it generates income (rental, capital gain on sale) or you bought it primarily for investment.
+2. The property is anything other than personal-use property — i.e., it generates income (rental, capital gain on sale, etc.), or you bought it primarily for investment.

 Most Canadian buyers underestimate this.
 They look at the threshold and think "$100K — easy, I'm under."
 Then they realize their $300K USD vacation rental is actually $410,000 CAD on the day they wired the funds.
 T1135 fires.